eh-K/RandomFileViewer/Configs.md

       set bind_reload=r reload
       set bind_randomizer=

+### Manual Mode ###
+Following v1.4.2, Manual Mode lets you choose what search mode you want upon each run.
+By Default, this is disabled.

+      set manual_mode=0
+      0 - Disabled
+      1 - Enabled

 ### Search Criteria  ###
 Following v1.4.1, you can choose what file types you want to open.